Louvre Palace: Sculpture garden

-Two more memorials, of Rude by Sicard and Chardin by Larche, were commissioned but not completed.
+Two more memorials, of François Rude by Sicard and Jean-Baptiste-Siméon Chardin by Larche, were commissioned but not completed.
 All these sculptures, except Landowski's Sons of Cain, were also removed in 1933.
 Ségoffin's group was transferred to the southern French town of Saint-Gaudens in 1935, and melted down during World War II.
 Landowski's Sons of Cain was eventually moved in 1984 to its current location on the terrasse du bord de l'eau of the Tuileries Garden.

 In the eastern octagonal garden, an Equestrian statue of La Fayette (Paris)|equestrian statue of La Fayette, by Paul Wayland Bartlett, was erected in 1908.
-This initiative had been sponsored in 1899 by American diplomat Robert John Thompson in gratitude of the French gift of the Statue of Liberty, and originally intended for a dedication at Lafayette's grave at the Picpus Cemetery during the Exposition Universelle of 1900.
+This initiative had been sponsored in 1899 by American diplomat Robert John Thompson in gratitude of the French gift of the Statue of Liberty, and originally intended for a dedication at Lafayette's grave at the Picpus Cemetery during the Exposition Universelle (1900).
 In preparation for the Grand Louvre remodeling, the Lafayette monument was moved in 1985 to its current location on the Cours-la-Reine.

 In 1964, Culture Minister André Malraux decided to install in the Carrousel Garden 21 bronze sculptures by Aristide Maillol which had been donated to the French state by the sculptor's former model and muse, Dina Vierny, including casts of Air, Action in Chains, The Mountain, and The River.
 The Maillol statues were rearranged during the overhaul of the garden in the 1990s.

 Most recently, as part of the Grand Louvre project designed by I. M. Pei, a cast made in lead in 1986 of the marble Equestrian statue of Louis XIV by Gian Lorenzo Bernini has been placed in the Cour Napoléon, in front of the Louvre Pyramid and marking the end of Paris's Axe historique.
 This was intended as a tribute to Bernini's past role as architect of the Louvre in 1664–1666, even though his plans were not executed.